 2. Take legal action

-If Glassdoor refuses to delete a review, you may be able to take legal action to have it removed.
+If Glassdoor refuses to delete a review, you might be able to take legal action to have it removed.
 However, be aware that the law protects sites that collect user submitted content (like Glassdoor and Ripoff Report) from liability.